Pmarti53/budget-tracker/README.md

 Follow this link https://github.com/Pmarti53/budget-tracker and clone the code.
 From the command line, enter <git clone git@github.com:Pmarti53/budget-tracker.git

 ## Instructions
-Open Terminal and enter npm run start' on the command line and open the server localhost:3001.
-App has not yet been deployed to heroku
+Open Terminal and enter npm run start' on the command line and open the server localhost:3001

 ## Github
 Pmarti53